tkreyche/I75W-Raymarine-Autopilot/README.md

 > **These are bad photos and will be replaced soon!
 They don't show the actual display brightness and current firmware**

 ### Audience
 This project is for DIY sailors who have skills and interest in electronics projects.
-For those not inclined, there are commerically available (and more expensive) displays available.
+For those not inclined, there are commerically available displays available.

 ### General Description ###
 This display uses off-the-shelf hardware to create an remote daylight-visible display, to make it easier to operate a [Raymarine ST1000+ or ST2000+ Tiller Pilot](https://www.raymarine.com/en-us/our-products/boat-autopilots/autopilot-packs/st1000-st2000).
 Tiller Pilots are widely used and relatively low-cost solution for automated steering.
 They have well-known issues, such as minimal waterproofing, hard end stops and uses an outdated communications protocol.
 Other DIY autopilot options are available, such as pyPilot, which are not covered here.